APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     - **Tokens per Minute Rate Limit (thousands)**: 40K

-8. Click on the **Create** button to deploy a model that you will be playing around with as you proceed.
+1. Click on the **Create** button to deploy a model that you will be playing around with as you proceed.

-9. In the **Deployments** page, click on **+ Create new deployment**.

-10. In the Deploy model pop-up, enter the following details:
+1. Repeat the process to create another deployment with the following details:

     - **Deployment name**: text-embedding-ada-002